Already have an account

 - children with learning difficulties including dyslexia;

 - home library service to individuals (books collected by carers for a housebound child);

-- young carers (aged 15 and under);
+- young carers (aged 15 and under).

 If you think you fit one of the categories, please talk to a member of staff at a council managed library.
-They will be happy to advise you and update your membership type.

 Universal Membership is a national scheme enabling library members to borrow physical books from any local library service in England, Wales, Northern Ireland and Ireland.
 A library card from another authority within the UK can also be accepted in lieu of name and signature ID.